 After we went along the Crooked River, we went back to the dock to get the regular kayaks so we could go up Pine Log Creek.
 On the way back, we passed what was once an old crystal meth lab.

 This is the La Lalutra Ecotours dock and appropriately enough Doc spends much of his time down here fishing.
 Doc is a vet who suffered a lot of trauma like most vets and like I no doubt would have done if I'd had to serve in Viet Nam.
 It turns out that many vets have relocated to Tate's Hell.
 I suppose it is a peaceful enough place to try and heal (except when military planes fly over head.)
-Doc is a very cool guy, but to feel safe he has to walk everywhere with at least one rifle.
 I asked Serge if he had any firearms and he said he didn't need any, not with Doc around.
-Despite having a basic aversion to firearms and complete ineptitude in using them (I once shot off the clothes pins holding up the target at a shooting range) I did have to admit that I could understand how having someone who knows how to use firearms near you at night in an area where everyone and their brother was armed and many of them making or using drugs might make you sleep a little easier.
+Despite having a basic aversion to firearms and complete ineptitude in using them (I once shot off the clothes pins holding up the target at a shooting range) I did have to admit that I could understand how having someone who knows how to use firearms near you at night in such a remote area where other people were armed and some were even making drugs might help you sleep a little easier.

 The last thing I saw when I left the creek was the incredible reflections of the other dock in the very still water.
 I was sad to be leaving, as I knew it would be a very long time before I would be in such a pristine environment again.